susanev/uw-stars-cse/style.md

 * Put a single space on both sides of all operations (e.g., `2 + 3`, `int x = y`)
 * Do not use `break` statements

-### Naming
+### Classes
 * Start all __class names__ with an uppercase letter, every following word in the class name should also start with an uppercase letter (e.g., Box, FancyBox, SuperFancyBox)

+### Methods
 * Start all __method names__ with a lowercase letter, every following word in the method name should start with an uppercase letter (.e.g., triangle, printTriangle, printFancyTriangle)
-* Start all __variable names__ with a lowercase letter, every following word in the variable name should start with an uppercase letter (.e.g., border, borderColor)
-* __Constants__ should be named in all uppercase letters, with the words separated by underscores (e.g., ROCKET_SIZE)

-### Methods
 * Reduce redundancy in your program by using __static methods__, but do not create methods that do too little
 * __main__ should be a short summary of your program.
 Readers of your code should be able to look at your main method and know exactly what your entire program will do
 * There should be exactly one blank line between every method in your entire program